vanHeemstraSystems/deadline/300/700/100/README.md

 ![Map_Network_Drive_001](https://github.com/vanHeemstraSystems/deadline/assets/1499433/8e9f7da2-496e-490a-9bf0-6fa9e690df1f)

 Enter the share path to your drive provided by Paperspace and make sure that you check “Reconnect at sign-in” and “Connect using different credentials”.
-Note the drive letter that will be used, in this case “Z:”. **NOTE**: Make sure your Machine and your Private Network and your Shared Drive are all in the same Region (here: East Coast (NUY)).
+Note the drive letter that will be used, in this case “Z:”. **NOTE**: Make sure your Machine and your Private Network and your Shared Drive are all in the same Region (here: East Coast (NY2)).

 ![Map_Network_Drive_002](https://github.com/vanHeemstraSystems/deadline/assets/1499433/831a2ab1-e6bc-44f5-ae1f-42674fe874b6)